apache/infrastructure-website/content/pages/asf-pelican-data.md

 ## Committee Info

-The committee info data contains three different data structure - officers, committees, and the board of directors.
+The committee info data contains three data structures: - officers, committees, and the board of directors.
+Again, this is primarily of interest to the main Apache site.

 From these we derive:

 - Board of Directors sequence